SELF-Technology/self-chain-public/README.md

-# SELF Chain - The People's Blockchain
+# SELF - Creating the Future of Self-Sovereign Technology

 ## The Problem